 Imagine COSO as the overall management framework of a restaurant.
 The owner and management team focus on:

-- Setting the right culture (Control Environment) to ensure ethical food sourcing.
+- Setting the right culture (Control Environment) to ensure good food sourcing.

-- Assessing risks like food spoilage, supply chain disruptions, or customer complaints (Risk Assessment).
+- Assessing risks like food spoilage, vendor / ingredients unavailability, or customer complaints (Risk Assessment).

 - Establishing policies and procedures for quality control, inventory management, and finance (Control Activities).

-- Communicating sales reports, compliance with health regulations, and customer feedback (Information & Communication).
+- Communicating sales figures, compliance with health regulations, and customer feedback (Information & Communication).

 - Conducting internal audits to ensure food quality and financial accuracy (Monitoring).